-7. Cone Manor and Visitor Center at Milepost 294.1
+7. Moses H. Cone Manor and Visitor Center at Milepost 294.1

 Also known as the Parkway Craft Center and Flat Top Manor, this gorgeous mansion is a destination all on its own.
 The visitor center has information like maps, brochures, and a place to collect your National Park Passport stamp.
 The restrooms are located in a separate building near the parking lot.